THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 It could be light falling on the subject illuminating it, or backlit images producing a dramatic picture or silhouette images telling a story, there are so many ways to play with light.

-Far too many times, I have seen people taking pictures with the sun to their backs, and expect to have a well lit up photo with their face clearly visible.
-Which is obviously not possible if the light is not falling directly on the face of the subject.
-So, make sure you place yourself or your subject in accordance with the direction of the light.
+Far too many times, I have seen people taking pictures with the sun to their backs, and expect to have a well-lit-up photo with their faces clearly visible.
+This is obviously not possible if the light is not falling directly on the face of the subject.
+Ideally, the light should be falling on the subject unless silhouette is what you are going for!

 Backlit photos can do wonders if the light is positioned properly.
-Backlit photos are the ones where the subject is directly in between the source of light and the camera resulting in a backlit image which could lead to some dynamic and interesting images.
+Backlit photos are the ones where the subject is directly between the source of light and the camera, resulting in a backlit image that could lead to some dynamic and interesting images.

 If you are looking to make silhouette images then make sure the foreground is darker than the background.
 Also, reduce the clutter as much as possible to please the senses.